Kurla: History

 The beginning of the twentieth century saw Kurla develop as an important centre of the mill industry.
 In 1910, there were reported to be several mills in Kurla, engaged in the manufacturing of cotton cloth and woollen cloth in steam factories.
 Kurla, however, was an old textile industrial core, an outlier to the main cotton mill zone.
 A relatively cheaper land value and nearness to water and power mains enabled rapid industrial expansion of the suburbs and the Kurla-Ghatkopar–Vikhroli–Bhandup belt soon developed into the largest industrial zone in the suburbs of Mumbai.

 The Central Railway began its Harbour Line services from Kurla to Reay Road station on 12 December 1910.
 This service was extended to Victoria Terminus in 1925.
 The Kurla Railway Car-shed was constructed in 1925 when electrification of the Great Indian Peninsula Railway (GIPR) Harbour line was undertaken.
-The first electric train in Asia that ran between CST and Coorla on 3 February 1925 was maintained at this car shed.
+The first electric train in Asia that ran between CST and Kurla on 3 February 1925 was maintained at this car shed.
 The Salsette–Trombay Railway, also known as the Central Salsette Tramway, opened in 1928.
-The 13-kilometre line, a project of the Bombay Improvement Trust run by the GIPR, ran from Trombay to Andheri via Kurla and lasted only a few years.
+The 13-kilometre line, a project of the Bombay Improvement Trust, run by the GIPR, ran from Trombay to Andheri via Kurla and lasted only a few years.

-Premier Automobiles built their first automobile assembly plant in Kurla in 1946 and began production in March 1947, collaborating with American automobile manufacturer Chrysler to manufacture Dodge, Plymouth and Desoto models in India.
+Premier Automobiles Limited built their first automobile assembly plant in Kurla in 1946 and began production in March 1947, collaborating with American automobile manufacturer Chrysler to manufacture Dodge, Plymouth, and Desoto models in India.
 The iconic Premier Padmini car was also built at Kurla from 1964 until the plant closed down in 1997.

 This resulted in the development of the old Kurla neighbourhood into an automobile industrial zone during the late fifties and sixties.

-The Bombay Taximen Union began building the Taximen Colony close to the Mithi river in Kurla in 1969.
+The Bombay Taximen Union began building the Taximens Colony close to the Mithi river, in Kurla in 1969.
 It was inaugurated by union leader George Fernandes in 1972.
-The Bombay Taximen Cooperative housing society is Mumbai's second largest housing society.
+The Bombay Taximens Cooperative housing society is Mumbai's second largest housing society.